zelch/terraform-provider-bitbucket/docs/data-sources/pipeline_oidc_config.md

 # bitbucket\_user

-Provdes a way to fetch data on a pipeline OIDC Config.
+Provides a way to fetch data on a pipeline OIDC Config.

 ## Example Usage